Samaritans operates a number of properties and housing in Newcastle, Lake Macquarie, Central Coast, Hunter Region and the Mid North Coast.

 How do I pay my rent?

 Samaritans Housing prefer rent payments to be made by direct deposit or by using Centrepay.
 Please contact us if you require assistance establishing routine payments.
-Samaritans Housing can lodge your Centrepay forms and make changes with your consent to save a visit Centrelink.
+Samaritans Housing can lodge your Centrepay forms, and make changes with your consent to book a visit to Centrelink.
 If you would like to pay your rent by cash or eftpos you can do so at our cental office located at 36 Warabrook Boulevard Warabrook.

 What happens to my bond money?

 Your bond acts as a security deposit against the home you’re renting.
 After you pay it to us, we lodge it with the Residential Tenancies Branch who hold it securely until the end of your lease.
 If your rent and related expenses are paid up to date and the property is left in good condition compared to your ingoing inspection report, we’ll organise for your bond to be refunded to you in full.

 If there is any outstanding rent, repairs or cleaning required to the home we may apply to have part or all of your bond paid to us in order to cover these expenses.
 This is another reason why it’s in your best interest to look after your home well while you live there.

 Note.
 If you are making contributions to your bond will held by Samaritans Foundation until the total bond is paid and then it is lodged with the Department of Fair Trading – Renting Services

 What happens if I can’t pay my rent?